gabrielkrieshok/digital-development-guide/3-topics/computer-programming.md

 Schools are increasingly promoting computer programming and coding in official curricula–and there are lots of ways to incorporate programming in many different education topics.

 There are resources and platforms to learn coding at all levels, for all ages, from immersively interactive to offline textbooks.

+## Ideas

+- ‘Hour of Code’ activities to promote computer programming.
+- Computer programming as a way to coordinate and focus youth and entrepreneurship camps and clubs.